We Have Beds Available! Call for Same Day Admission.855-722-6926

 • Updating, amending, and replacing medical policies with the advice of the medical board

 Facilities normally search for a dedicated medical director to ensure their operations and treatment programs, residential treatment, and medically monitored detox run as efficiently and safely as possible.
-The medical director works to improve the facility’s overall quality of care and work to enhance relationships with vendors and staff.
+The medical director works to improve the facility’s overall quality of care and to enhance relationships with vendors and staff.
+If you are interested in learning more about such services, we encourage you to contact us today.

 If you or someone you know is interested in working in the addiction treatment field, our rehab in Texas may offer the position you are looking for.
 Check out our rehab jobs in Waelder here to apply.

 On the other hand, if you or a loved one needs help recovering from addiction, we are here for you.
-Call Banyan Treatment Centers today at 888-280-4763 to learn about our Texas drug and alcohol treatment.
+Verify your benefits and call Banyan Treatment Centers Texas today at 888-280-4763 to learn about our drug and alcohol treatment options.